 In general, anything outbound and in particular cold calling sales activities, is expensive, associated with pronounced waste, hard to manage and challenging to scale internationally.

-My new book, Going Global on a Shoestring, is entirely focused on the challenges associated with bringing your current products into new geographic territories.
+My recent book, Going Global on a Shoestring, is entirely focused on the challenges associated with bringing your current products into new geographic territories.
 Here are some of the terms I introduce in the book.